 - Does SilverRecyclers.com purchase gold or silver?

 - Where is the best place to sell my scrap gold or silver?

 - Is the "gross melt value" the price I should expect to

 when selling my precious metal to a refiner or dealer?

 - How much should I expect to be paid for my scrap gold jewelry?

 - How much should I expect to be paid for my scrap sterling silver?

 - What is the value of my complete (not scrap) sterling silverware set?

 - What does the term "Spot Price" mean?

 - How often are your currency exchange rates updated?

 SilverRecyclers.com is not a refiner or a dealer.
 We don't buy or sell precious metal of any kind.
 We simply provide precious metal weight conversion and melt value calculators as a free and unbiased public resource.

 You can usually get the best deal by sending your goods directly to a refiner.
-This refiner should have a long history of trusted performance with a good BBB rating, low refining fees and high customer satisfaction.
+The refiner should have a long history of trusted performance with a good BBB rating, low refining fees and high customer satisfaction.
 Keep in mind that not all refiners deal directly with the public and some may have "minimum amount" or other restrictions.
 Take your time when looking for a refiner.
-The refining fees charged can vary greatly and things like payment options and timing, pool accounts (if needed), what spot price is used and when, assay fees (if any), shipping and others may need to be considered before deciding which refiner fits your needs.
+The refining fees charged can vary greatly and factors like payment options and timing, pool accounts (if needed), what spot price is used and when, assay fees (if any), shipping and others may need to be considered before deciding which refiner fits your needs.

 Is the "gross melt value" the price I should expect to be paid when selling my precious metal to a refiner or dealer?

 No. While the gross melt value displayed on the calculator is the value of the metal if it were melted, the parties making the purchase will need to make a profit.
 In the case of a refiner, they make a profit through refining fees.
-In the case of a coin shop, pawn shop or Hotel gold buyer, they act as a middle man to a refiner.
+In the case of a coin shop, pawn shop or retail gold buyer, they act as a middle man to a refiner.
 They simply offer to buy your precious metal at a low enough price that hopefully still allows them to make money after paying the refining fees.

 If you send your gold scrap directly to refiner: Depending on the refiner you choose and the amount you send, you could reasonably expect to receive 88-90% of the gross melt value shown on the calculator.
 If you can send a large amount, you could expect to receive 95% or more of the gross melt value.

-If you send your sterling silver scrap directly to refiner: Depending on the refiner you choose and the amount you send , you could reasonably expect to receive 85-90% of the gross melt value shown on the calculator.
 Remember, some sterling silver pieces like candlesticks are "weighted" and sterling silver flatware knife handles may contain filler with stainless steel rods for support.
 These fillers must be removed to get an accurate value from the calculators and some refiners will not accept weighted items.

-It's the current delivery price of a commodity traded in the spot market, in which goods are sold for cash and delivered immediately.
+The spot price is the current delivery price of a commodity traded in the spot market, in which goods are sold for cash and delivered immediately.
 The spot prices displayed on SilverRecyclers.com are per one troy ounce.
 The spot price is used by dealers to establish the mid point between buy and sell rates for bullion and coins.
 In the case of scrap gold or silver jewelry or sterling silverware, it can be used as a mutually agreed upon point, at which a transaction will take place.

 The currency exchange rates are updated daily at 6:00 a.m.
 UTC (GMT)